Ticagrelor (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, lung or breathing problems (such as asthma or COPD), or a history of bleeding problems.
-Tell your doctor if you plan to have surgery or a dental procedure.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, lung or breathing problems (such as asthma or COPD), or a history of bleeding problems.

-- Make sure any doctor or dentist who treats you knows that you are using this medicine.
-You may need to stop using this medicine at least 5 days before having surgery or other procedures (such as coronary stent procedure, dental surgery).
-Do not stop taking your medicine without your doctor's permission.
+- Tell any doctor or dentist who treats you that you are using this medicine.
+With your doctor's permission, you may need to stop using this medicine several days before you have surgery to reduce the risk of bleeding problems.
+Follow your doctor's instructions carefully.

 Possible Side Effects While Using This Medicine: